SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 **Functionality**

-When the measurement value enters or leaves the red range, a CRITICAL alarm is generated or cleared.
+If the measurement value enters or leaves the red range, a CRITICAL alarm is generated or cleared.

 The severity of alarm is determined as follows: